Advertisement

 “There are some situations in which the impact of the tunnel noise is not important, which then allows the government facilities to continue on that road,” he said.
 “So it’s very important — and that was in our thinking — to be able to take the same test articles that would be in a government lab … and be able to put the same article in our facility, and be able to make that contrast.”

-There are only two other quiet wind tunnels in the United States — a Mach 6 tunnel and a Mach 8 tunnel, both of which are located at Purdue University.
+There are only a handful of quiet wind tunnels in the United States — including a Mach 6 tunnel and a Mach 8 tunnel, both of which are located at Purdue University, and another Mach 6 tunnel operated by Texas A&M University.
 While Notre Dame’s new facility adds capacity to the hypersonic testing ecosystem, Corke also noted it will be critical to testing at speeds closer to Mach 10 where there are fundamental changes in aerodynamics that occur.

 “Ground testing is important, and ground testing is meant to predict what happens in flight.
 And so if it doesn’t predict what happens in flight, it’s not doing the role it’s supposed to do,” Corke said.